-GTECH programmed its computers to validate the Fun 5's tickets as winners of five times the PRIZE in the PRIZE box only if the tickets revealed both a moneybag symbol and also three "5" symbols in any one row, column, or diagonal.
+GTECH programmed its computers to validate the Fun 5's tickets as winners of five times the PRIZE in the PRIZE box only if the tickets revealed both a Money Bag symbol and also three "5" symbols in any one row, column, or diagonal.
+These instructions clearly indicate that a player can win the 5X prize by uncovering only the Money Bag symbol.
+The instructions should have indicated that the 5X prize is won only if the Money Bag symbol appears in addition to the three "5" symbols in any one row, column, or diagonal.

 Sales of the Fun 5s tickets began on September 2, 2014.
-On that same day the TLC began to get calls on its consumer hotline from players who believed they had automatically won because their tickets revealed a moneybag symbol.
-One of the TLC's consumer hotline employees reported to her boss that the Fun 5's tickets contained "poor wording".
-The TLC's Instant Ticket Coordinator acknowledged that there was "confusion" and that there might be a better way to word the game.
-Eventually, hundreds of players made complaints to the TLC, and the TLC eventually withdrew the game.
+On that same day the TLC began to get calls on its consumer hotline from players who believed they had automatically won because their tickets revealed a Money Bag symbol.
+On September 3rd, 83 players called the TLC to complain that the wording was

+"misleading."
+Hundreds more called in the following days.